 Executive Director, Africa Network for Animal Welfare

-Josphat Ngonyo is the Executive Director of Africa Network for Animal Welfare (ANAW): the largest indigenous, hands-on, Pan-African non-governmental organization that promotes humane treatment of all animals across the continent by working with communities, governments, partners and like-minded stakeholders.
-He co-founded Africa Network for Animal Welfare – USA, based in Denver, Colorado.
-In this role, Josphat is leading ANAW’s strategy focused on ensuring that animals are treated as sentient beings both at the grassroots and policy levels.
+Josphat is the Executive Director of Africa Network for Animal Welfare (ANAW): the largest indigenous, hands-on, Pan-African non-governmental organization promoting humane treatment of all animals across the continent by working with communities, governments, partners and like-minded stakeholders.
+He co-founded ANAW – USA, based in Denver, Colorado.
 Through the annual Africa Animal Welfare Conferences, a platform he initiated, and now in tripartite partnership of United Nations Environment Programme (UNEP), Africa Union Inter-African Bureau for Animal Resources (AU-IBAR) and ANAW, Josphat champions for the integration of animal welfare, wildlife and environmental conservation into policies and strategies for the achievement of sustainable development goals.
-Mr. Ngonyo has worked extensively in wildlife conservation and animal welfare since the 1990s.

-He serves on the Boards of ANAW – USA and Compassion in World Farming.
-He is also an Honorary Warden with Kenya Wildlife Service due to his achievements in wildlife conservation.
+Josphat serves on the Boards of ANAW – USA, and Compassion in World Farming, and is an Honorary Warden with Kenya Wildlife Service.
 Previously, he served in a national steering committee to review Wildlife Conservation and Management Act of Kenya (cap 376) and develop a wildlife policy; as a member of Ministerial Task Force on Animal Welfare Policy Development and Cap 360 review committee spearheaded by Ministry of Agriculture, Livestock & Fisheries in Kenya; and as an Environmental Advisor to Vision 2030 of the Government of Kenya.